|

 militarism send you right to

 hell?
-Well, who can say but God, Who knows the
+Well, who can say but God, the only one who

-secrets hidden deep in your heart?
-But I can say with certainty not only
+knows all the secrets hidden deep in your heart?
+But I can say with certainty not

 but also that all of them will lead you into